kevinburke/multi-emailer/README.md

 - Start the server: `multi-emailer --config=/path/to/config.yml`.
 That's it!
 Logs are sent to stderr and can be redirected from there.

+#### Deploying to Google Cloud

+You should just be able to add an untracked config.yml and run `gcloud app deploy` and have everything work from there.

+#### Deploying to Other Platforms

+You'll probably need to tweak the project to deploy to Heroku or elsewhere.
+I'd like to help make that feasible.
+Please contact me directly - kev@inburke.com - for assistance.

 ## Usage

 When users visit the site they'll be redirected to a Google approval page.
 This